 Speedup.
 Figure 4 shows the speedup difference between the scalable techniques for VPLs/VRLs.
-Our technique's speedup in-
+Our technique's speedup increases when more VRLs are contained in the light tree, but we cannot achieve the same sublinear scaling as VPL Lightcuts.

 Figure 3: Equal-time comparison between our technique, VRL without lightcut, and VPL with lightcut.
 Our technique achieves the smoothest results as the VPL technique cannot properly sample a point along each sensor ray while considering the contribution from VPLs.
 The metric values are scaled by 100.